 Reasons Why DIY Bathroom Renovations Fail

 On average, people spend about one and a half years in their bathrooms.
 While a significant amount of that time goes to the toilet or the bath.
 We also brush our teeth, floss, moisturize, shave, groom, clean, bathe our pets, read magazines, go on social media, and perhaps sing a song or two privately in the shower.
 A bathroom is a personal space.
 One may take their time to bathe and perform elaborate rituals of skin and hair care.
 Our bathrooms are also the most hotly contested rooming during morning rush hour.
-Regardless of a bathroom’s size, shape, or lavishness, the time spent in a bathroom is valuable.
+Regardless of the size, shape, or lavishness, the time spent in a bathroom is valuable.

-A study conducted by Harvard University, proved that married couples are spending more on DIY home improvements than those who are single.
+A study conducted by Harvard University, proved that married couples are spending more on home improvements than those who are single.
 The study added that as more millennials are buying their own houses, DIY spending will definitely increase in the years to come.
-But let’s face it, not everybody is born with the natural talent and skill to pull off a professional bathroom renovation in Brisbane.
+But let’s face it, not everybody is born with the natural talent and skill to pull off a professional renovation in Brisbane.